 Current smoking rates were higher in lower socioeconomic groups in Middlesex-London.
 This relationship is not unique to Middlesex-London.
 A large meta-analysis, which is a study that combines the data of many other studies to strengthen its results, indicated that those in the lowest income level had a significantly higher risk of being a current smoker.
 As income increased, the risk of current smoking significantly decreased, indicating a gradient from lowest to highest income levels.2 In another study those with lower education levels were more likely to be current smokers and less likely to intend to quit.3

 While this section does not report on the use of vapour products, it is acknowledged that this is a growing issue that will be addressed when data becomes available in the future.

-Adults in the lowest household income quintile (29.9%) had a significantly lower rate of smoking abstinence than all other income groups.
-The highest income quintile rate of lifetime abstinence was 48.6% (Figure 5.1.7).
+Those in the lowest household income quintile (29.9%) had a significantly lower rate of smoking abstinence than the highest income quintile with a rate of lifetime abstinence of 48.6% (Figure 5.1.7).

 Over 98% of the youth population between the ages of 12–17 in Middlesex-London reported completely abstaining from cigarettes in their lifetime.
 This rate was significantly higher than the Ontario rates (94.5%).
 Due to small sample sizes socioeconomic factors such as income and education could not be examined for youth abstinence.

 In 2013/14, 43.6% of the population of current smokers, both daily and occasional, indicated that they planned on quitting in the six months following the survey and 13.7% said they planned on quitting in the next 30 days (Figure 5.1.8).
 The proportion that said they were planning to quit was significantly lower than the province.
 The proportion of those who said they planned on quitting in the following six months dropped substantially from 65.5% in 2007/8 (not shown).